Identifying a Rheumatoid Arthritis Rash

 Occasionally, nodules may become painful if they are in sensitive locations or are putting pressure on nerves.
 In this case, the nodules may be aggressively treated.

 Research shows that DMARDs (disease-modifying antirheumatic drugs) may reduce the size of the nodules.
 However, a certain DMARD, methotrexate, may increase the size of the nodules.
 Steroid injections can also shrink the nodule.

 For nodules that cause severe pain, surgery may be indicated to remove the nodule fully.

 Unfortunately, nodules that reduce or even go away due to aggressive therapy may come back; RA by nature is a disease that “comes and goes,” so nodules may do the same.

 Treatment of Rashes Because of RA Medications

-For a rash that occurs due to a medication, you should let your physician know what has occurred.
-The dose may need to be decreased or the medication may need to be changed.
+For a rash that occurs due to medication, you should let your physician know what has occurred.
+The dose may need to be decreased, or the medication may need to be changed.

 Treatment may include antihistamines or corticosteroids to stop the reaction.